hamersaw/conduit-poc/README.md

+            heartbeat reporting can failover to another task service meaning task hearbeat has a taskservice id (for which taskservice leased it) is there an extreme corner case where the taskservice is unable to receive heartbeats, but is not down?

+        2022-04-15
-            heartbeat reporting can failover to another task service meaning task hearbeat has a taskservice id (for which taskservice leased it) is there an extreme corner case where the taskservice is unable to receive heartbeats, but is not down? frontend initiates longpoll for work from one taskservice if it doesn't receive a task within n -> initiate longpoll from another in a busy system it should only contact a single taskservice (without work it may contact all)
+        once a taskservice sends a task to a worker - remove it from the local buffer doesn't need to be in local buffer to process heartbeats frontend initiates longpoll for work from one taskservice if it doesn't receive a task within n -> initiate longpoll from another in a busy system it should only contact a single taskservice (without work it may contact all)